CEI-lab/ece3400-2017/docs/tutorials/Laser_Cutting_Tutorial.md

 Alternatively, you can visit the [Rapid Prototyping Lab](http://cornellrpl.wixsite.com/cornellrpl) and ask if they have time to help you.
 Their cutter can handle sizes up to 2 by 4 feet.

-## How to design part for a laser cutter
+## How to design parts for a laser cutter

 Detailed information on good design strategies for laser cut pieces can be found [here](Design_for_laser_cutters.m).
 This page also has information on what glue to use to combine multiple pieces.